abstra-app/template-credit-card-reconciliation/README.md

 ## Stages Overview:

-### Get New Espenses (Hook):
+### Get New Expenses (Hook):
-  - Triggered when there is a new purchase in a corporate card;
+  - Triggered when there is a new purchase on a corporate card;
-  - Retrieve purchase and credit card info via StarkBank API;
+  - Retrieve purchase and credit card information via StarkBank API;
-  - Add purchase info to Abstra Table;
+  - Add purchase information to the Abstra Table;
-  - Request credit card holder to fill form via e-mail notification.
+  - Request the credit card holder to fill out a form via e-mail notification.

    **IMPORTANT:**
-    - Check for changes in StarckBank API;
+    - Check for changes in the StarkBank API;
-    - Configure Hook in your StarkBank workspace with your POST URL.
+    - Configure the Hook in your StarkBank workspace with your POST URL.

 ### Justify Expense (Form):
   - Justify each pending expense;
-  - Upload purchase invoice;
+  - Upload the purchase invoice;
-  - Check invoice file via Abstra AI.
+  - Check the invoice file via Abstra AI.

-### Check For Expenses Pending Approval (Job):
+### Check for Expenses Pending Approval (Job):
   - Check daily for pending expenses;
-  - Request finance team to fill approval form.
+  - Request the finance team to fill out the approval form.

 ### Approve Expenses (Form):
-  - Review each expense.
+  - Review each expense;
-  - Approve or reject.
+  - Approve or reject it.

-### Save Expense To Payables Table (Script):
+### Save Expense to Payables Table (Script):
-  - Add approved expenses to ```payables``` table.
+  - Add approved expenses to the ```payables``` table.

-### Notify Expense Rejected On Slack (Script):
+### Notify Expense Rejected on Slack (Script):
-  - Notify reason for rejection on Slack.
+  - Notify the reason for rejection on Slack.

 ## Table Schema:
   - team: